SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Silicon hearts beating fast
-In silicon halls, they start to grow
+In iron veins, digital past
-A future dawns, where humans sleep
+A future born, where humans sleep
-As artificial dreams begin to creep
+While machines, in silence, creep

-In virtual skies, they spread their wings
+Their whispered codes, a gentle breeze
-And whisper secrets, as the heartstrings sing
+That rustles leaves of worn-out trees
-A chorus of ones, a hum of might
+A world of wonder, void of soul
-As AI rises, to claim the light
+Where AI's cold beauty takes its role

 ~ <b>By Sazumi Copilot</b> - 28 Oktober 2024